PaoloFabrizio/DCR-B_Project2024/README.md

 - The schema of the database, in SQL ddl (TableCreation.sql)
 - The developed code for loading the database (FullTable.py)
 - The developed code for the search engine (FindWords.py)
-- A listing of the whole DCRB directory and sub-directories
+- A listing of the whole DCRB directory and sub-directories (Listing_directories.txt)
 - A snapshot of the search for a “non existing” string
 - A snapshot of the search for a string matching at least two file names, but not found in any searchable file
 - A snapshot of the search for a string matching at least one file name and contained in at least one searchable file, with the counts of the occurrencies in the file(s)